 -

-The budget placed many restrictions on what agency can serve as the new single FI - requiring that it have served as a single Statewide FI in another state.
+Why Public Partnerships LLC (PPL)?
+The budget law placed many restrictions on what agency can serve as the new single FI - requiring that it have served as a single Statewide FI in another state.
 This meant no existing FI in NYS could qualify.

 -

-On September 30,2024, GOv. Hochul announced that NYS awarded the single FI contract to Public Partnerships LLC, otherwise known as "PPL" -- a private company backed by private equity.
+On September 30,2024, GOv. Hochul announced that NYS awarded the single FI contract to PPL, a private company backed by private equity.
 See Spectrum news coverage.
-Advocates from Pennsylvania and other states reported serious problems when PPL became the single FI in those states, including disruptions in care and delays in payment.
-20,000 Pennsylvania home care workers went unpaid, costing the state $7 million annually.

 -